Mankato Boating Accidents Attorney

 U.S. and Minnesota Boating Accident Statistics

-Minnesota Boating Accidents By Year
+Minnesota Boating Accidents by Year

 147 people have been killed in recreational boating accidents over the last ten years (and 161 since 2006).
-While Minnesota is affectionately known as the land of 10,000 lakes, 106 of them(well, 98 lakes and 8 rivers) have been the location of at least one boating fatality since 2006.
+While Minnesota is affectionately known as the land of 10,000 lakes, 106 of them have been the location of at least one boating fatality since 2006.
 However, only 19 bodies of water saw two or more boating deaths, and seven saw three or more.
 Those are: the Mississippi River (12), Lake of the Woods (6), Lake Minnetonka (6), Long Lake (4), Lake Vermillion (3), Clearwater Lake (3), and Cass Lake (3).

 While even one fatality is too many, Minnesota’s boating accident numbers compare favorably to the rest of the United States.
-Nationally, boating accidents caused 626 deaths with a fatality rate of 5.28 per 100,000 per registered boats in 2015.
-Conversely the fatality rate was 2.23 per 100,000 registered boats in Minnesota, less than half the national average.
+Nationally, boating accidents caused 626 deaths with a fatality rate of 5.28 per 100,000 registered boats in 2015.
+Conversely, the fatality rate was 2.23 per 100,000 registered boats in Minnesota, less than half the national average.
 This disparity could be, in part, attributed to a renewed emphasis on water recreation safety and education by the state of Minnesota’s Department of Natural Resources.